ZahariG/ZahariG/README.md

 - 👋 Hi, I’m @ZahariG
 - 👀 I’m interested in ... learning how to code, playing the guitar and most important is search for the truth :)
 - 🌱 I’m currently learning ...
-HTML,CSS and Java Script, after i did some C++ basics.
+PHP, Terraform, learning automation and wirting scripts in PS.
 - 💞️ I’m looking to collaborate on ... atm i dont think i can collaborate on something because im at the very beginning :/
 - 📫 How to reach me ... zahari.g.office@gmail.com